dqlopez/sprigg/README.md

-# Sprigg - Chrono Cross Search Automator
+# Sprigg - Microsoft Rewards Automation Tool

-A command-line utility written in Go that automates Bing searches for random Chrono Cross characters using Microsoft Edge.
-Perfect for earning Microsoft Rewards points.
+A command-line utility that automates Microsoft Rewards points by performing varied Bing searches with Chrono Cross characters.
+Optimized for Microsoft Edge to ensure maximum compatibility with Microsoft Rewards program.

 ## Features